-The Southern Ocean is responsible for 50% of the contemporary carbon absorbed by the ocean each year (DeVries 2014; Le Quéré et al. 2018; Friedlingstein et al. 2019).
-This contemporary carbon uptake by the Southern Ocean is largely driven by a strong anthropogenic carbon flux overlaid on a balanced natural carbon cycle (Gruber et al. 2019b).
+The Southern Ocean (south of 35°S) is responsible for approximately 50% of the contemporary carbon absorbed by the ocean each year (Landschützer et al. 2015, 2016; Gruber et al. 2019b).
+This Southern Ocean contemporary carbon uptake is largely driven by a strong anthropogenic carbon flux (Mikaloff Fletcher et al. 2006; DeVries 2014) overlaid on a balanced natural carbon cycle (Gruber et al. 2019b).
 North of the Antarctic Circumpolar Current (ACC), the uptake of natural carbon is driven by Thermocline Waters (TW) from the subtropics that cool as they are advected south and are the site of biological production, both of which lower the partial pressure of CO2 (pCO2) in the ocean, drawing down carbon from the atmosphere (Mikaloff Fletcher et al. 2007; Gruber et al. 2009b, 2019b).
 This uptake is balanced by the upwelling of Circumpolar Deep Water (CDW) enriched in old carbon from degraded biological material that is released to the atmosphere as CDW waters reach the surface south of the ACC.
 A fraction of the upwelled CDW is advected southward, where it cools and subducts as Antarctic Bottom Water, while another fraction is advected northward, mixing with TWs advected southward, forming mode and intermediate waters (Iudicone et al. 2011; Morrison et al. 2015).
 Newly formed Subantarctic Mode Water (SAMW) contains a mix of CDW, Antarctic Intermediate Water (AAIW), older SAMW that is re-entrained as intense surface heat loss during the winter drives deep winter mixed layers and subduction, and TW (McCartney 1977; Hanawa and Talley 2001).
 After subduction, these well-mixed, near-surface layers are advected away from their formation regions into the ocean interior (McCartney 1977, 1982).
 SAMW primarily forms in the Indian and Pacific sectors of the Southern Ocean, where wintertime mixed layers are deepest (Figure 1).

-After subduction, SAMW is advected by the ACC and can either be re-entrained and modified during subsequent winter mixed layer deepening or exported into the ocean interior where it is advected by the subtropical gyre circulation (Hanawa and Talley 2001; Koch-Larrouy et al. 2010; Hartin et al. 2011; Cerovečki et al. 2019; Morrison et al. 2022).
+After subduction, SAMW is advected by the ACC and can either be re-entrained and modified during subsequent winter mixed layer (ML) deepening or exported into the ocean interior where it is advected by the subtropical gyre circulation (Hanawa and Talley 2001; Koch-Larrouy et al. 2010; Hartin et al. 2011; Cerovečki et al. 2019; Morrison et al. 2022).
 SAMW redistributes heat and freshwater from the Southern Ocean to the tropics (Wong et al. 1999) and the export of nutrients from the Southern Ocean through mode and intermediate waters fuels between 44 and 75% of global ocean productivity (Sarmiento et al. 2004; Primeau et al. 2013).
-SAMW is also one of the major water masses that transports anthropogenic and natural carbon into the ocean interior from the Southern Ocean, based on interior measurements of dissolved inorganic carbon (DIC)
+SAMW is also one of the major water masses that transports anthropogenic and natural carbon into the ocean interior from the Southern Ocean, based on interior measurements of dissolved